 The origins of the Africanized honeybee are of science fiction.
-In the 1950’s European scientist bred a special honeybee from an African honeybee and a European honeybee for the purposes of making honey in more tropical areas.
+In the 1950s, European scientists bred a special honeybee from an African honeybee and a European honeybee to make honey in more tropical areas.
 However, the hybrid escaped and started to breed on its own.
-Thus, the creation Africanized honeybee, also known as ” killer bees “.
+Thus, the creation of Africanized honeybee, also known as ” killer bees.”
 They are much more territorial than European bees.
 For example, if you disturb the hive of a European bee, you’ll get about 20 stings.
-If you disturb the hive of Africanized honeybees, you’re locking at 2,00stringsgs and organ failure from the venom.
+If you disturb the hive of Africanized honeybees, you’re looking at 2,00stringsgs and organ failure from the venom.
 Killer bees have killed hundreds of people, and it doesn’t take much to provoke an attack.

 6. Bot Fly

-You may be heard about this insects.
+You may be heard about these insects.
 If you ever travel in central or south America, beware of the Bot Fly.
-He Bit fly is a parasite that can take residence in human.
+Bit fly is a parasite that can take residence in humans.
 A female Bot fly will lay her eggs on a mosquito, and once the egg is set upon human flesh and senses the temperature change, the egg hatches and the larvae take residence in human skin.
-Larvae can grow to the size of a human pinky, and people have had to have surgery to remove the larvae sience they are covered in spikes.
+Larvae can grow to the size of a human pinky, and people have had to have surgery to remove the larvae since they are covered in spikes.
 Some people have reported that they can feel the larvae moving under their skin.

 5. Huntsman Spider

-Imagine of the giant Huntsman spider have sent arachnophobes into hystrios and cause them to swear to never visit Australia.
+Imagine if the giant Huntsman spider has sent arachnophobes into hysterics and cause them to swear to never visit Australia.
 Unlike their spidey brethren, they don’t build webs to catch their prey.
 Instead, they just hunt and catch their prey with their own giant legs.
 With the size of the Huntsman, they can easily tackle bugs, insects, and small animals.